CSCfi/allas-cli-utils/README.md

 both Object Storage systems and the software or protocol that is used to manage data in Allas.

-For those users, that just want to use Allas for storing data that is in CSC computing environment, CSC provides a set of commands (a- tools ) for moving data between CSC computing environment and Allas.
+For those users, that just want to use Allas for storing data that is in CSC computing environment, CSC provides a set of commands (a-tools ) for moving data between CSC computing environment and Allas.

 ## Opening connection with allas_conf

 Connection configuration tool: allas_conf can be used to configure swift or s3cmd connections to Allas.
+The tool is designed for linux **bash shell**, that is the default command shell in CSC computing environment.
-The basic syntax of this tool for swift protocol is
+The basic syntax of this tool for swift protocol is:

 ```text
    source allas_conf --user your-CSC-user-account